As Christian parents, we want to guide our children towards a strong relationship with God and to learn to pray without ceasing.

 Step 1: Teach children the meaning behind a war room

-Teach children that a war room will:
+Teach children that making a prayer room will:

 - help them have a special place to pray that’s just their own and have personal time with God (read aloud Matt.
 6:6)